 Golf is a game that revolves around numbers.
 Lots of numbers.

-There’s par and yardage, irons, woods and wedges, golf balls and holes, strokes and strokes gained.
+There’s par and yardage, irons and woods, golf balls and holes, strokes and strokes gained.
 The list goes on.
-When it comes to impressive lists of numbers and stats related to golf, nobody’s compiled a better one over a career than Tiger Woods.
-Even with all his injuries, he still isn’t done.
+When it comes to impressive lists of numbers related to the game, nobody’s compiled a better one over a career than Tiger Woods, and he still isn’t done.

-From his record PGA Tour earnings to his record-tying 82 Tour wins and 15 major championships, here are 47 facts and stats to celebrate Tiger’s 47th birthday.
+From his $120,851,706 in PGA Tour earnings to his record-tying 82 Tour wins and 15 major championships, we took a look at some of the most impressive numbers related to Woods on his 45th birthday.

 Tiger's career earnings on the PGA Tour, placing him on the top spot of the all-time money list.